jjbel/samarium/examples/README.md

 # Examples

-To build the examples with the library, enable `"SAMARIUM_BUILD_EXAMPLES"`
+To build the examples with the library, enable `"BUILD_EXAMPLES"`

 The built executables can be found in `build/examples`